Co-Science/GettingStarted/README.md

 ![dontForgetToMakeItPublic](./img/dontForgetToMakeItPublic.png)

-You can make them public by:
+To make them public:

-- Navigate to [people's](https://github.com/orgs/Co-Science/people) tab from the Organization page
+Navigating to [people's](https://github.com/orgs/Co-Science/people) tab from the Organization page.
+Then choose your username and change `Private`(the default) to `Public` .
-- Choose your username
-- Click `Private`(the default) and set it to `Public` .

 ### **Thank you for your contributions in advance**